czbiohub-sf/Spid.jl/Readme.md

 docker run -it -v $PWD:/data czbiohub/spid julia
 ```

+### Manual installation

+If you prefer not to use the docker container, you can manually
+install as follows:

+1. Install dependencies:
+   - minimap2 >= 2.15
+   - samtools >= 1.9
+   - julia >= 1.0
+2. Add the top-level folder as a local julia package
+   - You can do this by typing `]` and then `add .` in julia
+3. (Optional) Add the executable `bin/spid.jl` to your $PATH.

 ## Implementation Details

 The pipeline aligns samples against a reference genome using minimap2,